probmods/probmods2/chapters/function-learning.md

 The posterior samples from the above model probably all look about the same.
 This is because the observation noise is very low.
 Try changing it.

-If we actually don't care very much about the uncertainty over functions we learn, or are not optimisic that we can capture the true posterior, we can do *maximum likelihood* inference.
+If we actually don't care very much about the uncertainty over functions we learn, or are not optimistic that we can capture the true posterior, we can do *maximum likelihood* inference.
 Here we choose the guide family to be Delta (technically this is regularized maximum likelihood, because we still have a Gaussian prior over the matrices):

 <!--
   + We should at least link to Delta wikipedia page -- this might need some motivation